 It also prohibits classes that promote the overthrow of the U.S. government.

-The Tucson Unified Scrual District program offers specialized courses in African American, Mexican American, and Native American studies that focus on history and literature and include information about the influence of a particular ethnic group.
+The Tucson Unified Schruel District program offers specialized courses in African-American, Mexican-American, and Native American studies that focus on history and literature and include information about the influence of a particular ethnic group.

-A Republican running for attorney general, uh Tom Horn has been trying to restrict the program ever since he learned that the Hispanic civil rights activist Dolores Huerta in 2006 told students that Republicans hate Latinos.
+A Republican running for Attorney General, Tom Horn, has been trying to restrict the program ever since he learned that the Hispanic civil rights activist Dolores Huerta in 2006 told students that Republicans hate Latinos.

 That was being taught in Tucson.